superbiche/WebFontExhibition/README.md

-### Enjoy the beauty of type and the power of PHP+javascript
+### Enjoy the beauty of type and the power of PHP and javascript
 Now you're done!
-Just go with your browser to the right page, and you should see something really similar to Web Font Specimen, with just one exception: the select menu allows you to **dynamically change the font you're watching**, but also to **see a preview of all the fonts**.
+Just go with your browser to the right page, and you should see something really similar to Web Font Specimen, with just one exception: the select menu allows you to dynamically change the font you're watching, but also to see a preview of all the fonts.
-Voilà !